Drinks companies cheer ladies' nights in India

 The women's market in India is expected to grow 25 percent over the next five years, faster than the 10 percent rise projected for the overall industry, INCAS said.

-Rising incomes and changing social habits give India the growth potential that recently prompted British-based Diageo to enter a deal to buy a controlling stake in United Spirits Ltd, India's biggest alcohol maker.
+Rising incomes and changing social habits give India the growth potential that recently prompted British-based Diageo to enter a deal to buy a controlling stake in United Spirits Ltd (UNSP.NS), India's biggest alcohol maker.

-France's Pernod Ricard SA last year signed a bottling agreement with Tilaknagar Industries and is in talks with the Indian company for a strategic partnership.
-India's No.2 spirits company, Radico Khaitan Ltd, has held talks with international players about a joint venture after its partnership with Diageo ended last year.
+France's Pernod Ricard SA (PERP.PA) last year signed a bottling agreement with Tilaknagar Industries (TILK.NS) and is in talks with the Indian company for a strategic partnership.
+India's No.2 spirits company, Radico Khaitan Ltd (RADC.NS), has held talks with international players about a joint venture after its partnership with Diageo ended last year.

 WORST PLACE TO BE A WOMAN